Dating TipsApril 14, 20269 min read

 Is it bad to start dating someone during cuffing season?

-How do I know if they'll stick around after cuffing season?
+How do I know if they will stick around after cuffing season?

 Should I avoid dating during cuffing season?

-Related Reading: Situationship vs. relationship, signs they're into you, when to walk away.
+Related Reading: Situationship vs. relationship, signs they are into you, when to walk away.

 Tags